What we believe:

 Not sure where your soul will go when you die?
 Are you good enough?

 People sometimes ask what Bible translation we recommend.
-We think one of the most accurate translations is the New American Standard Bible.
-It seems to have avoided the errors that we and others have observed in the New International Version and the King James Version.
+Two versions that we think are among the most accurate translations are the English Standard Version and the New American Standard Bible.
+Both seem to have avoided the (mostly minor) errors that we and others have observed in other English translations including both the New International Version and the King James Version.